supershaneski/react-ui-components/README.md

 # UI Components

-These are the list of components and the screenshots of `prompts` and exhcanges used to generate them from `ChatGPT`.
-The generated codes are then modified and updated to make suit my expectations.
+These are the list of components and the screenshots of `prompts` and exchanges used to generate them from `ChatGPT`.
+The code might have been updated and modified to make it work.

 Use `Storybook` to check the components.